mozilla/data-docs/datasets/shield.md

 reference the `environment.experiments` map.

-[^1] Add-on experiments are displayed in Test Tube when the `name` given in the Normandy recipe matches the `applications.gecko.id` listed in the add-on's `manifest.json`.
+[^1] Add-on experiments are displayed in Test Tube when the `name` given in the Normandy recipe matches the the identifier registered with the SHIELD add-on utilities (which is sometimes the `applications.gecko.id` listed in the add-on's `manifest.json`).
-This is often not the case.
+These often do not match.